voodooattack/e2d/readme.md

 __Renderer.js__ and __Canvas.js__

-The `Renderer` class is used to display things attached to the DOM and `Canvas` is used for off screen rendering.

-The `Renderer` class takes 4 parameters.
+The `Renderer` class is used to display things attached to the DOM and `Canvas` is used for off screen rendering and takes 4 parameters.

 Browser side:
 ```javascript